Jonany/elm-solitaire/readme.md

 1. ~~Display several cards.~~
 2. ~~Update the model to support a list of Cards.~~
+3. ~~Display cards in model.~~
-3. Display cards in model.
+4. Display cards in columns and rows.
-4. Add another suite.
+5. Add another suite.
-5. Add shuffle algorithm.
+6. Add shuffle algorithm.